aikno0w/robt403_lab/README.md

 # robt403_lab
-Lab 2:
+Lab 3:
-new package to run the snake as well as the tasks 1-4:
+new package to run the trajectory planning:

-~/catkin_ws/src/control_snake
+~/catkin_ws/src/animate (to animate the path planning) ~/catkin_ws/src/traj_planning (to execute on the real-robot/in simulation)

+./launch_packages.sh (to run the execution and animation at the same time)